-Cognitive and autonomous capabilities in robotics at large are thriving at an unprecedented pace.
+Embodied intelligence at large is thriving at an unprecedented pace.
 Perception algorithms can detect, classify, and segment a wide variety of objects in real time.
-Model-based methods that leverage predictive control and reactive control have enabled agile and reliable locomotion and manipulation.
+Model-based methods that leverage both predictive and reactive control have enabled agile and reliable locomotion and manipulation.
 Meanwhile, deep learning policies have demonstrated convincing control results on robot hardware through exploration and imitation.
-Large foundation models trained on massive, internet-scale datasets began to show capabilities of open-world reasoning.
+Large foundation models trained on massive, internet-scale datasets are beginning to show cognitive capabilities of open-world reasoning.
 Consequently, the building of autonomous humanoid robots for real-world applications has become possible, leading to the emergence of many humanoid robot companies and concrete deployment applications.
-Especially with powerful GPU-based parallelization capabilities, companies such as NVIDIA and companies with physical humanoid technologies, such as Boston Dynamics, Tesla, and Figure began collaboration on the embodied intelligence of humanoid robots.
+Especially, companies with powerful GPU-based parallelization capabilities, such as NVIDIA, and companies building physical humanoid robots, such as Boston Dynamics, Tesla, and Figure, have begun collaboration on the embodied intelligence of humanoid robots.

 Acknowledging the rapid advancements in humanoid robotics, this article reviews recent developments in Humanoid Locomotion and Manipulation (HLM).
 As laid out in Fig.~\ref{fig:framework}, humanoid robotics is a multidisciplinary field that spans domains in design, actuation, sensing, control, planning, and decision-making.
-In this survey, we mainly examine task planning, motion planning, policy learning, and control from the perspective of model-based methods and learning-based methods.
-Each of these topics has extensive studies, and we aim to spotlight representative works within each topic.
-For each section, we provide survey papers for further reading.
+In this survey, we mainly examine task planning, motion planning, policy learning, and control from the perspective of model-based and learning-based methods.
 We first synthesize traditional model-based methods for planning and control.
 Then, we shift our focus to more recent learning-based approaches, especially those leveraging reinforcement learning, imitation learning, and foundation models.

 Model-based methods serve as the cornerstone for enabling HLM capabilities.
 These methods depend critically on physical models, which can significantly influence the quality, speed, and guarantees of motion generation and control.
 Over the past decade, planning and control techniques have shown a trend of converging to the predictive-reactive control hierarchy, employing a whole-body model predictive controller (MPC) or simplified model (centroidal dynamics) MPC coupled with local task-space Whole-Body Controllers (WBC)~\cite{Wensing_survey_TRO}.
 These planning and control techniques are usually formulated as Optimal Control Problems (OCPs) that are solved by off-the-shelf or customized numerical solvers.
 Although these numerical optimization methods are well-established, research continues to focus on enhancing their computational efficiency, numerical stability, robustness, and scalability for high-dimensional systems.